appvia/appvia-cicd-workflows/docs/terraform-drift.md

-# Terraform Draft Workflow for AWS Infrastructure
+# Terraform Drift Workflow for AWS Infrastructure

 This workflow is used to run an scheduled or manually triggered drift detection on AWS infrastructure and alert in Slack if a change is detected, using GitHub Actions workflow template ([terraform-drift.yml](../.github/workflows/terraform-drift.yml))
 In order to trigger the workflow, firstly the workflow must be referenced from the calling workflow flow, see below.